 After a series of mishaps, misunderstandings, and general misery, Elizabeth and Andy decide to sell the house and get a divorce.
 They know it will be easier to sell the house if the town is on board, so they offer a $50 reward to anyone who does something to help them sell it.
 At the town meeting, Andy says:

-Visit my TV/Movie Houses page for links to all the others I’ve featured, from Baby Boom to Christmas in Connecticut.
+Visit my Houses Onscreen page to see all the others I’ve featured, listed A-Z.

 Thanks.. we loved this movie!